 If applicable, indicate and rank up to five countries covered by or related to your proposal, with #1 the most important and #5 the least important.

-When a not-for-profit organization is the lead organization and proposes to manage the funds, you must include the following information in an electronic document:
+When a not-for-profit organization is the lead organization and proposes to manage the funds, you must include the following information in PDF document:

 Partnership Grants are institutional/organizational applications.
 You must attach a Letter of Support from your host institution/organization, written on official letterhead and signed by appropriate officials.
 While the host institution/organization does not need to confirm its contribution to the partnership at this stage, the letter should explain any plans for involvement by the host institution/organization in supporting the partnership (e.g., infrastructure, cash and/or in-kind support, services, training, etc.).
 In addition, the letter should provide an overview of the organization's research and related priorities/strategy, and of how the proposed partnership will advance those objectives.

 Note: If applicable, contributions from departments within the host institution should be included in this Letter of Support.

 There are two categories of individual participants for Partnership Grants:

 Co-applicants may be individuals from any of the following:

 Select the role that each participant will play, by choosing "Co-applicant" or "Collaborator".
 Indicate if these participants are from the academic or non-academic community.
 Enter the family name and the email address of the participant.
 After the data are saved, the system will automatically display the data alphabetically by family name, along with the status of the invitation and a "Clear Entry" button for each participant.
 The system will also generate an email to each person, inviting them to participate in the application.
 It is the responsibility of each invited person to complete, verify and submit their Accept Invitation form.